A Comprehensive Guide on How to Get a German Residence Permit

 There is good news for EU and EEA citizens planning to stay in Germany for more than 90 days – a residence permit is not mandatory.
 However, it’s important to note that within the first few weeks of your arrival, you still must register your German address with the local foreigner’s office.
 Everyone in Germany (even Germans) must do this. 🏠

-For those of you arriving from Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, or the US, the entry process is much easier as you can enter Germany without a visa for the first 90 days.
+For those of you arriving from Australia, Canada, Israel, Japan, New Zealand, the Republic of Korea, or the US, the entry process is much easier, as you can enter Germany without a visa for the first 90 days.
 If you’re unsure if you require a visa upon entry, you can find more information about that here.
-Once in the country, you can use this 90-day window to apply and secure your residence permit.
+Once in the country, you can use this 90-day window to apply for and secure your residence permit.

 On the other hand, if you come from any non-EU country, the process involves applying for an appropriate long-stay visa to enter Germany.
 Subsequently, you’ll have 90 days to initiate the application for your residence permit.